Mod-4-Capstone/we-the-people-fe/README.md

 +CD Badge  ![CI Badge](https://github.com/Mod-4-Capstone/we-the-people-fe/actions/workflows/main.yml/badge.svg)

-//Screenshot/GIF of App landing page
+[To be inserted...
+Screenshot/GIF of landing page]
 ## Description

 We The People is a team-project written with the React JavaScript framework in 14 days.